Bouke/SwiftInitializerGenerator/README.md

 6. Open Products, Applications
 7. Drag ``Swift Initializer Generator.app`` to your Applications folder
 8. Run ``Swift Initializer Generator.app`` and exit again.
+9. Go to System Preferences -> Extensions -> Xcode Source Editor and enable the extension
-9. The menu-item should now be available from Xcode's Editor menu.
+10. The menu-item should now be available from Xcode's Editor menu.

 Known limitations
 -----------------